 The Blind History Lady Introduces to you blind people and their varied, unexpected lives.

-For more than two decades, I have been gathering information, stories, lists, news articles, books and more.
+For more than three decades, I have been gathering information, stories, lists, news articles, books and more.
 For the past ten years, I have been analyzing what I have found and then re-researching the subject.
 The facts and stories are enlightening, surprising and inspiring for everyone.
 Such a rich history we, in the United States have been left by blind people whose stories have rarely been told.
 Their lives have changed the lives of each American and we did not even know it.

 The Blind History Lady

 My latest book is about a Minnesota boy, gong blind as a teen in the 1920’s He struggles with the transition from the sighted world to the blind world, but not because he worries about learning new life skills, but because of his own expectations, the expectations of others and the observations he himself make in the blind world—the good and the bae.

 Growing up, he wanted to be a teacher and an artist.
 Even though he knew there were blind teachers, finding any school to give him a chance was all but impossible.
 What to do.

 Only admitted to the state’s college after much persuasion and threats of declining contributions from alumnus’s, Swearingen was allowed to attend college with absolutely no assistance from the college.
 Four years later, he graduated top of his class.
 But now, he faced discrimination from the schools across the state who would not hire a blind teacher.
 In less than ten years, Swearingen was elected Superintendent of the South Carolina Department of Education in charge of all of the schools, colleges and policies surrounding education for the entire state.
 Read how he went from the outside of the educational systems in South Carolina , to inspiring and effecting changes in the South Carolina educational system that led the state to provide a quality education for all.